Lisa Rowlands BSc (Hons), PGDip

-I am a registered Freelance Clinical and Sports Dietitian with 18 years of clinical NHS experience working in variety of clinical specialities.
-My passion is to provide reliable, practical and tailored nutritional advice for each and every client that appropriately fits their lifestyle or any existing medical conditions.
+I have 18 years of clinical NHS experience working in variety of clinical specialities.
+My passion is to provide reliable, practical and tailored nutritional advice to help each and every client make sustainable long-term changes to improve their health.

 Qualifications & Memberships